 This (Eggel and Wyss-Coray, 2014) is probably one of the most well known, due to the peculiarities of the process involved: It consists of transfusing blood or plasma from younger individuals to older ones, this in particular is known as heterochronic parabiosis (Ludwig & Elashoff, 1972), to distinguish it from cases where the animals are the same age.
 In early experiments, this was done by fusing the circulatory systems of two mice of different ages.

 Of course, we all wonder if this work in humans.
 The TV series Silicon Valley made popular the concept of blood boys, which ended up being memed into reality by real-life startup Ambrosia, who provided plasma transfusions from young donors.
-They claimed it had benefits for their patients after a trial, but they never released any data, and the FDA forced them to stop the treatment on the grounds that there is no evidence that it is effective.
+They claimed it had benefits for their patients after a trial, but they never released any data, and the after the FDA issued a warning saying that the treatment is not effective, they temporarily closed down, but they have since resumed business.

 There is no evidence indeed that this works in humans, but there are ongoing trials to see if it does work.
 The one I could find is the PLASMA (Plasma for Alzheimer Symptom Amelioration) study at Stanford.
 So far they have merely done an RCT in a very small sample (9 people per group) to prove that the procedure is safe (Sha et al., 2019).
 This all sounds somewhat disappointing, especially given that the study was completed in 2017 and back then it was reported that in that same data there was no improvement in alzheimer.
 This work seems to have done in part by Alkahest, a company founded by Wyss-Coray.

 More recently, Horvath et al. (2020) showed that more extensive replacement of blood plasma (Rather than joining mice, infusing them with a proprietary plasma formula every few days) leads to improvements across the board with the exception of the brain.
 The authors speculate that this may be because